guhjy/2015ori-1/materials/study_02/consent-form.md

 ## Description

 If you choose to participate, you will take part in a study about "Validating statistical methods to detect (potential) data fabrication".
-If you participate, you will be asked to fabricate research results of the Stroop task and be interviewed about how you fabricated the interview.
+If you participate, you will be asked to fabricate research results of the Stroop task and be interviewed about how you fabricated the data.

 ## Benefits